- Age / Gender:

 - If you finish a round's track early, you may start another one which you can use for the following round, assuming you make it through.

 - All tracks posted to the competition must be uploaded to Newgrounds.
-Audition tracks which aren't uploaded to Newgrounds are accepted ONLY on a case-by-case basis.
+Audition tracks which aren't uploaded to Newgrounds are accepted ONLY on a case-by-case basis and require a valid reason.

-- Keep any suggestions, arguments and complaints to PMs.
-DO NOT argue or complain about a judge's score, for example, in the thread.
+- Keep any suggestions, complaints, and arguments strictly to PMs.
+DO NOT argue or complain about a judge's score, for example, in the contest thread.
 That includes anything from passive-aggressive remarks to butthurt rants.
 I cannot stress this enough.
+Let's keep it professional, folks!

 - Use the NGADM threads to post your submissions, but you may also post any kind of discussion.
 That said, try to keep it NGADM-related or music-related.
-As we say every year, you can talk about how your cat bit your arse which suddenly gave you inspiration to make the most amazing song ever, but you can't talk about your cat and you certainly can't talk about your arse.
+As we say every year, you can talk about how your cat bit your arse, which suddenly gave you inspiration to make the most amazing song ever, but you can't just talk about your cat, and you certainly can't talk about your arse.

-- This contest is tough.
-You're expected to churn out a track every two weeks.
+- This contest is tough!
+You're expected to crank out a new track within two weeks.
 We love the huge turnout we get each year in terms of participants, but if you can't keep up with the pace, consider backing out of this one.
-Walkovers will happen no matter what, but we'd like to keep them at a minimum.
+Walkovers and last-minute dropouts tend to happen no matter what, but we'd like to keep them at a minimum.

-- Lastly, this contest is and always was a means to have some competitive fun, keyword being FUN.
-Do not enter it with the sole intent of winning; we encourage friendly discussion, posting reviews on each other's tracks and being a good sport.
-However, don't all be softies either.
-This is called a deathmatch for a reason!
-Now put your game face on.
+- Lastly, this contest is and always was a means to have some competitive fun, the key word being FUN!
+Do not enter it with the sole intent of winning; we encourage friendly discussion, posting reviews on each other's tracks, and good sportsmanship.
+However, that doesn't mean you have to go easy on the competition.
+This is called a Deathmatch for a reason.
+Put your game face on and give it everything you've got!

 Am I getting any reviews on my audition track?